 The most popular form of Vitamin E, and the form used in the AREDS study, is alpha-tocopherol.

 Vitamin E helps support circulatory health which is also good for the retinas.
 This nutrient helps to thin the blood and reduce the risk for blood clots.

-The AREDS dose of Vitamin E is 400 IU.
+The AREDS dose of Vitamin E is 400 IU.2

 Zinc is very important in the biochemical reactions that occur within the retina and the retinal blood supply.
-Early eye health students found that zinc alone helped to maintain vision for those with AMD.
+Early eye health studies found that zinc alone helped to maintain vision for those with AMD.2

 Zinc has a copper-depleting effect, and with the AREDS formulation containing Zinc, it also includes copper.

-The AREDS dose of copper is 2 mg.
+The AREDS dose of copper is 2 mg.2

 Vitamin Supplements for AMD based off AREDS2 Study